niwdE-JA/up-data/README.md

 # up-data
-A tool to sped up workspace file management.
+A tool to speed up workspace file management.